cimentadaj/ml_socsci/03_trees.md

 When performing bagged decision trees this can be a problem given that the whole idea behind bagging is to average predictions from very different trees.
 If we have a variable that is constantly repeated in every single tree, then the predictions will be very similar.
 Random Forests are an extension of bagged decision trees because they randomly sample $N$ variables in each split.
 More specifically, instead of considering all variables in the data, for calculating a given split, random forests pick a random sample of $N$ variables to be considered for that split.

-This intuition can be much more accesible through a manual example.
+This intuition can be much more accessible through a manual example.
 Let's refer back to the first plot of this chapter:

 <img src="03_trees_files/figure-html/unnamed-chunk-45-1.png" width="672" />